masyl/cook/doc/roadmap.md

 - Test for multi-level "each" loops

 ## Backlog
-- "eval" and eval() for evaluating funex expressions on the fly (inline or from vars)
 - Escaping for "{" and "}"
 - Template inheritance ?
 Chained render ?
 - Build for frontend-use (concat, minify)